Encyclopedia Galactica Submissions

 • Be prepared to back up any scientific or technical concepts with at least one good reference.
 Posting wild speculation, technobabble and pseudoscience is disrespectful of the membership and their time.

 • PLEASE DO NOT TAKE COMMENTS AS AN ATTACK ON YOU.
 Our goal is to ensure a good fit for the material within the setting.
-If you truly feel you have been unjustly treated, and the problem has not been dealt with on-list, please feel free to contact an administrator.
+If you truly feel you have been unjustly treated, and the problem has not already been dealt with, please feel free to contact an administrator.
 Potentially, an issue may actually be with a moderator or senior member.
 In this case please contact the Executive Moderator (currently Rynn) or any other administrator you feel comfortable with.
 Everyone is expected to behave according to the rules laid out in the Netiquette page, and we want to ensure everyone is treated fairly.
 We do ask you to remember that we have hundreds of members, and not everyone will see eye-to-eye on every point.

 • We expect you to defend your idea.
 If you did not think it was a good one, you would not have submitted it in the first place.